zinal/ydb-snippets/ydb-ansible/README.md

 1. Installation actions are executed.
 1. For each database configured, the list of YDB dynnode systemd services are created and configured.
 1. YDB dynnode services are started.

+### Actions executed for the configuration update
+1. YDB TLS certificates and keys are copied to each server.
+1. YDB cluster configuration file is copied to each server.
+1. Rolling restart is performed for YDB storage nodes, node by node, checking for the YDB storage cluster to become healthy after the restart of each node.
+1. Rolling restart is performed for YDB database nodes, server by server, restarting all nodes sitting in the single server at a time, and waiting for the specified number of seconds after each server's nodes restart.